- 1. Examples and Effects of Aggressive Driving

 In driving, as with baseball, the main goal is to get home safe.
-The difference between driving and sports, however, is that displays of aggression on the road can get you hurt or even killed.
+The difference between driving and sports, however, is that displays of aggression on the road can get you hurt—or even killed.

 Examples and Effects of Aggressive Driving

+The National Highway Traffic Safety Administration (NHTSA) defines aggressive driving as any moving traffic offenses that endanger other persons or property.
 One primary example is speeding, but aggressive driving can include violations such as the following:

 - Improper turning

-- Lane changing or passing
+- Lane changing or illegal passing

 - Failure to yield the right of way